SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Start by observing your entire lawn.

-You’ll want to get those drainage problems sorted first for a really healthy lawn.
 If you don’t, you may find the lawn continues to sink and you’ll end up with even worse problems.

 Now that you’ve identified the areas that need levelling you need to work out which levelling method is appropriate.
 There are two ways to level an existing lawn.